-The only alternative was offered by a Penfield resident whose grandmother told him that the fall was called “Mother Brown Fording” in honour of a slave who had drowned there.
+The only alternative name was offered by a Penfield resident whose grandmother told him that the fall was called “Mother Brown Fording” in honour of a slave who had drowned there.
 Since slavery was abolished in 1834, you can imagine how time would have legendized that story.
 Moniker aside, Gordon Town Falls is a very relaxing trip and easy to accomplish by either public or private transport.
 My only regret is not knowing of this place before.
 It’s a pleasant coincidence that all three rural tips of Saint Andrew, a mostly urban parish, conceal such beautiful waterfalls.

 Pssst!
 Before we get into the article, please check out my new book ‘SIGHTSEE JAMAICA.’
 Available both digitally and in print, ships worldwide.

 The journey began in Papine outside of the Texaco gas station next to the University of Technology (UTECH).
 A driver whose taxi had only one passenger asked us “Gordon Town?”, to which we replied, “yes, Penfield.”
 The official taxi stand is beside the gas station outside Papine Plaza (the one with Parkview supermarket).
 Thus, if the gas station is free of taxis when you go (rather unlikely), there is your best bet.
 The drive lasts 15 minutes, gets bumpy in the last 5 minutes and costs JM$150 per person.
 You’ll be let off in Penfield’s square, the last point at which vehicular traffic is tolerated.
+You can also start walking from the Gordon Town square next to the Louise Bennett Statue but that adds an extra fifteen or twenty minutes to your hike.

 You’ll see 2 paths; the one on the left which goes uphill is the correct trail, not the one which leads downhill on your right.
 The trail is straightforward with no side-paths on which to get lost and is shaded with verdant trees overhead.
 Nonetheless, ask the residents milling about the square for directions if you like.
 The path involves crossing 2 footbridges pictured above, roughly 10 minutes apart, which is the length of the entire walk.
 After rounding a corner past the second bridge, there you are by the main fall!

-Gordon Town Falls is a tier of three waterfalls cascading into gentle azure pools of varying depth.
+Penfield Falls is a tier of three waterfalls cascading into gentle azure pools of varying depth.
 The main one is packed with a few sandbags to form a nice pool at the base of the fall for bathing and swimming.

 My quartet never ventured further than shoulder-deep, but it gets deeper as you approach the waterfall so tread cautiously.
 And brrrr!
 The water’s temperature was a far cry from the heat of the city.
 You’d never believe Kingston reaches maximum temperatures of 34°C with the temperature of the Hope River.
 As usual, submerging oneself causes temperature acclimatization despite how long it may take to feel mentally ready for the temperature shock.
 We were the laughing-stock of a passerby who tried coaxing us to make the dip.
 We eventually did and had our fun, especially with having the water to ourselves.